SCROLL DOWN FOR PHOTOS BELOW!

-Being a musician, I’ve played both guitar and bass guitar over the years in many different bands in the Milwaukee area.
-Near the end of 2019 I was asked by a good friend of mine if I would be interested in playing bass in a new project called Arrow.
-Without hesitation I said yes.
+As a musician, I’ve played both guitar and bass in various bands around the Milwaukee area over the years.
+Near the end of 2019, a good friend asked if I’d be interested in playing bass in a new project called Arrow.
+Without hesitation, I said yes.

-The bass I wanted to build was modeled after a classic old school Fender P Bass, inspired by the sounds of the sixties and seventies.
-I started watching as many YouTube videos I could regarding building guitars and basses (shout out to Dave’s World of Fun).
-I talked to other friends who built their own guitars and I researched high and low for the custom parts and features I wanted.
-The entire process took a while but was well worth every moment.
+The bass I envisioned was modeled after a classic Fender P-Bass, inspired by the warm, punchy tones of the ‘60s and ‘70s.
+I dove deep into research, watching countless YouTube videos (shoutout to Dave’s World of Fun), talking with friends who had built their own instruments, and tracking down custom parts to achieve the look and sound I wanted.
+The process took time — but every step was worth it.

-I have to admit, there were some scary times with this build.
-Drilling into the custom body and neck was terrifying.
-Setting the tuner bushings was a nightmare.
-At the end of the day, thankfully, the build turned out beautiful and I couldn’t be more pleased and proud.
+I’ll admit, there were some tense moments along the way.
+Drilling into the custom body and neck was nerve-wracking, and setting the tuner bushings was a nightmare.
+But in the end, the build turned out beautifully, and I couldn’t be more proud of the result.

 Here’s a list of the parts I used.